UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-measure-ensemble-2.md

 This definition looks very neat.
-Also, just like how we define the domain of fixed intensive quantities of a thermal ensemble, we can define the domain of fixed intensive quantities of a non-thermal ensemble to consist of those values that makes the integral in the definition of the partition function converge.
+Also, just like how we define the domain of fixed intensive quantities of a thermal ensemble, we can define the domain of fixed intensive quantities of a non-thermal ensemble to consist of those values that make the integral in the definition of the partition function converge.

 Because we already derived the formula of the partition function in [part 1]({% post_url 2023-03-30-measure-ensemble %}#thermal-ensembles)